JaviBarrientos17/JaviBarrientos17/README.md

 ### Facts about me:

-- 🏁 I finished a Higher Degree in Cross-Platform Application Development and a Higher Degree in Web Application Development.
+- 🏁 Graduated in Higher Degree in Cross-Platform Application Development.
+- 🏁 Graduated in Higher Degree in Web Application Development.
 - 👷🏻 Currently im working Accenture as a Junior Backend Developer.

 ### Languages and tools: